- Off road parking

 - Garden / Patio

 Roa Island 1 mile.
 An attractive, cosy detached cottage situated on the coastal road of the Furness Peninsula, 1 mile from Roa Island.
 Silverdale is a quality property, well equipped and decorated to a high standard.
-Ideal for relaxing on a sunny evening, it boasts a lovely sun-trap patio looking out over the Furness Fells.
+Ideal for relaxing on a sunny evening, it boasts a lovely sun-trap patio looking out over the Furness Fells to the rear and panoramic views to the front.
+Forty yards from the sea, this Cumbrian cottage overlooks Blackpool and Morecambe across Morecambe Bay and on a clear day, the Isle of Man can even be spotted!
 Ulverston offers an extensive range of pubs, restaurants, shops and entertainment.
 The zoo at Dalton-in-Furness is also well worth a visit, recognised as one of Europe's leading conservation zoos.
 An ideal base from which to explore the northern area of Morecambe Bay.

 All ground floor.
 Three bedrooms: 2 x double (1 with flat screen TV), 1 x single.
 Bathroom with bath with shower over, basin and WC.
 Second bathroom with shower cubicle, basin and WC.
 Well-equipped kitchen.
 Dining room.
 Cosy sitting room with living flame electric fire.
 Conservatory.

 Electric heaters with electric fire in sitting room.
 Halogen cooker, microwave, fridge, 2 x flat screen TVs, Freeview, DVD, video.
 Electricity on a coin meter.
 Bed linen inc. in rent.
 Off road parking for two cars.
 Lawned garden to front of property, patio to rear.
-Sorry, no smoking and no pets.
+Sorry, no pets and no smoking.
 Shop and pubs 1 mile.
 Note: This property accepts a maximum of 5 people.

 - Last minute